The History of CB Handles in Trucking Culture

 Famous Handles That Shaped the Culture

 Beyond Rubber Duck and the Bandit, dozens of handles became legendary in trucking circles.
 “Pig Pen” from Convoy represented the everyman trucker.
 Real-life CB personalities like “The Texas Kid” and “Wolfman” became voices that drivers looked forward to hearing on long hauls.
 Some handles became so well-known that drivers would detour to meet the person behind the voice.
+We collected more of these legends in our roundup of famous CB handles in trucking.

 The tradition of earning a handle — rather than just picking one — was also established in this era.
 Many of the best-known handles were given to drivers by their peers, based on a memorable event, a physical characteristic, or a personality trait.
 This organic naming process gave handles an authenticity that self-chosen names sometimes lacked.
 For ideas on choosing your own handle, the same principles apply today.